 Learn International considers health and safety matters in every aspect of programming.
 We want every participant, faculty and staff member to have a successful experience abroad, and we do our best to prepare those involved on these issues.

-We believe by preparing participants prior to, during and post study abroad programs, we can eliminate many issues that may arise.
+We believe by preparing participants prior to, during and post study abroad programmes, we can eliminate many issues that may arise.
 Although we cannot 100% guarantee health and safety due to unforeseen occurrences, we do our very best to prevent, prepare and inform.

 Learn International observes the following events as emergencies.
 While there are always exceptions to rules, please use the following as a guideline.